tylergneill/skrutable/manual.md

 3. Command Line

 You can also issue certain simple requests on the command line.
 Examples:
-* Transliterating a whole file to Bengali script with `python skrutable.py --transliterate FILENAME.txt to_scheme=BENGALI`
+* Transliterating a file to Bengali script: `python skrutable.py --transliterate FILENAME.txt to_scheme=BENGALI`
-* Identifying the meter of a verse with `python skrutable.py --identify_meter FILENAME.txt`
+* Identifying the meter of a verse: `python skrutable.py --identify_meter FILENAME.txt`

 For more, see `skrutable.py`.